smaremanda/add-in-docs/docs/outlook/contextual-outlook-add-ins.md

 # Contextual Outlook add-ins
-Activate an Outlook add-in based on specified text in a message or appointment.

 Contextual add-ins are Outlook add-ins that activate based on text in a message or appointment.
 By using contextual add-ins, a user can initiate tasks related to a message without leaving the message itself, which results in an easier and richer user experience.